HerrMotz/bachelor-thesis/publication/main.typ

 if subject *$s$* relates to object *$o$* in a way which the predicate *$p$* describes.

-#example[
-  Suppose a subject is given the name "Johann Wolfgang von Goethe", which relates to an object of the name "University of Leipzig", in the way, that the subject was educated at the object.
-Using the formalism from @def:spo, one might be inclined to produce something like:
-  $
-    bold("s") := "Johann Wolfgang von Goethe", \
-    bold("p") := "educated at", \
-    bold("o") := "University of Leipzig",
-  $
-  $
-    "Johann Wolfgang von Goethe" xarrow("educated at") "University of Leipzig."
-  $ <ex_spo_goethe>
-]
+= Querying
 == SPARQL Protocol and RDF Query Language <heading:sparql>

+The acronym _SPARQL_ is recursive and stands for *S*\PARQL *P*\rotocol *A*\nd *R*\DF *Q*\uery *L*\anguage.
+It is considered to be a _graph based_ query language.
+This definitions in this section follow its currently recommended specification v1.1 @W3C_SPARQL_Specification.

 This work focuses on a specific subset of SPARQL-SELECT queries, specifically those containing only triple patterns.
 SELECT queries can include additional components, such as value constraints, which restrict permissible variable assignments in the results.
 For instance, a constraint ensuring that an event occurred before 1900 would be expressed as `FILTER(?year < 1900)`.

-The acronym _SPARQL_ is recursive and stands for *S*\PARQL *P*\rotocol *A*\nd *R*\DF *Q*\uery *L*\anguage.
-It is considered to be a _graph based_ query language.
-This definitions in this section follow its currently recommended specification v1.1 @W3C_SPARQL_Specification.

 #todo[richtig einfügen:]
 Alternative query types include `ASK` (essentially a SELECT query that returns whether the result set is non-empty) and `DESCRIBE`, which returns an RDF graph describing a given resource (the actual result is implementation defined @W3C_SPARQL_Specification).

 #remark[
 The definitions of the following section are an excerpt from the _Formal Definition of the SPARQL query language_ @W3C_SPARQL_Formal_Definition.
 All relevant aspects of the formal definition are clarified in this work.
 Readers interested in further details are encouraged to consult the documentation directly.]